 Glenbard East staff and students strive to create a community which does not judge people based on their dress or fashion, but which values individuality.
 At the same time, clothing may interfere with the educational environment and therefore should not be offensive, provocative, or disruptive to the learning environment.
 Students are encouraged to dress in a manner which reflects their individuality and self-expression, but which is also appropriate in an educational setting.
-If, in the judgment of school officials, modes of dress or appearance are distracting or disruptive to the progress of the educational program, the student and parent will be notified and the student will be required to change immediately.
-Please note the following rules and guidelines when selecting clothing for school.
+Any item which constitutes a threat to the safety or health of self or others, references alcohol, drugs, tobacco/controlled substance, or violence, is offensive by the wording or design, or suggestive of a double meaning and/or is not gang related in any form or manner is prohibited and will be subject to disciplinary action (examples below) See Board Policy 7:160

-- Clothing / masks that depicts or refers to alcohol, drugs, tobacco, gang/cult or obscenities is never appropriate.
-Dress that supports or promotes any illegal substance is not allowed, including but not limited to tobacco, alcohol, controlled substance or cannabis.
-Clothing / masks may not advocate or promote acts of violence, self-destruction, and sexual or promiscuous behavior. - Clothing / masks which contributes to the creation of a hostile, offensive, or intimidating environment based on race, color, religion, national origin, age, disability, gender, or sexual orientation is prohibited and students wearing such clothing will be subject to disciplinary action. - Clothing considered to be revealing and does not adequately cover the front, back, sides, shoulders or midriff is prohibited on males and females.
-Only outer clothing may be visible, with no underwear or shorts under the pants, showing. - The following clothing items are prohibited or regulated at school: - a.
-Hats or head coverings (religious exceptions), including hoods and du-rags, are not to be worn in the building. - b.
-Coats or jackets may not be worn during school hours, other than entering or exiting the building. - c.
-Sunglasses are prohibited in the building. - d.
-Choke chains/collars are not allowed.
-Clothing or jewelry with spikes or other metal accessories that may damage property or harm people is prohibited.
+- Clothing / masks that depicts or refers to alcohol, drugs, tobacco, gang/cult or obscenities - Clothing / masks that promote acts of violence, self-destruction, and sexual or promiscuous behavior - Clothing / masks which contributes to the creation of a hostile, offensive, or intimidating environment based on race, color, religion, national origin, age, disability, gender, or sexual orientation - Clothing that does not adequately cover the front, back or midriff - Inner layer clothing visible such as underwear or shorts under the pants - Hats or head coverings (religious exceptions), including hoods and du-rags - Sunglasses in the building - Choke chains/collars - Clothing or jewelry with spikes or other metal accessories that may damage property or harm others